Annuity & Future Value Calculator

 Year-by-Year Breakdown

-| Year | Opening | Contributions | Interest | Closing Balance |
+Year Opening Contributions Interest Closing Balance

-payments using standard FV formulas.
+How it works: Combines a one-time lump sum with regular annuity payments using standard FV formulas.
 Interest compounds at the selected frequency.
-Annuity Due
+Annuity Due multiplies by (1 + r) since payments earn one extra period.

 Target & Parameters